The EHS website has available a number of resources for the campus community as we work together to manage the COVID-19

 Daily Symptom Check

-All faculty, staff, researchers, graduate students, and undergraduate students who are not fully vaccinated are required to complete a Daily Symptom Check before coming to work on campus or before entering any University building oterh than their campus residence, and may not come to campus if advised to stay home.
+All faculty, staff, researchers, graduate students, and undergraduate students who are not fully vaccinated are required to complete a Daily Symptom Check before coming to work on campus or before entering any University buildings other than their campus residence.
+After completing the check, you may not come to campus if advised to stay home.
 This page provides a link to the web-based form and to the paper forms.